Chandankjk/sql-mini_project/README.md

 This is done using the "Table Data Import Wizard"

-# Showing the columns and data type information for all the tables
+## Verifying that the data uploaded and tables have the data

 ```sql
 -- To check that ,the data uploaded ,following sql query used